 Approach to Community News

-A distinctive approach for covering and presenting local news—journalism for and with the community—is built into the Banyan model and its software.
-Community news co-ops that receive Banyan’s services and software license will use our model as a base but have significant latitude to fit their coverage approach to their own communities.
+A distinctive approach for covering and presenting local news—journalism for and with the community—is built into the Banyan model and its software platform.
+Community news co-ops that affiliate with Banyan to receive our services will use our model as a base but have significant latitude to fit their coverage approach to their own communities.

 Under our model, a professional editor not only covers city hall but also directs freelance writers and an array of dedicated co-op members and interns in creating a robust community news report.
 Banyan-affiliated co-ops, as community institutions, are designed to engage as many community residents as possible, as outlined below.